Kidnapped Ekiti LG officials regain freedom

 The two officials of Emure local Government Area of Ekiti state, kidnapped last week have regained their freedom.

-The Police command in the state on Saturday confirmed the release of the two victims.
+The News Agency of Nigeria (NAN) reports that the Police command in the state on Saturday confirmed the release of the two victims.

 The two council staff, Pastor A. Onaade and Dr O. Fashina, were kidnapped along Ikere Ekiti- Ise-Emure road on Wednesday evening while returning to Ado Ekiti.